What is Movember?

 November kicks off a world wide movement, when ordinary men take on the brave task of growing a moustache for charity in a bid to raise awareness about men’s health issues – prostate cancer, testicular cancer and mental health issues powered by The Movember Foundation.

-Movember started in 2003 as two mates from Australia.
-Travis Garone and Luke Slattery, jokingly decided to bring back in fashion the moustache by convincing their friends to grow one.
+Movember was started in 2003 by two mates from Australia.
+Travis Garone and Luke Slattery jokingly decided to bring back in fashion the moustache by convincing their friends to grow one.
 Inspired by a friend’s mother who was fundraising for breast cancer, they associated the moustache with the pink ribbon, but for men.
-This is how campaign began being about men’s health – prostate and testicular cancer.
+This is how the campaign began being about men’s health – prostate and testicular cancer.
 They found 30 friends willing to “grow a mo” after sending an email titled ‘Are you man enough to be my man?’.

 The enthusiasm of the first 30 Mo Bros who pioneered the No-Shave-November and they took it to the next level.
 They decided on supporting the fight against Prostate cancer and got in contact with the Prostate Cancer Foundation of Australia (PCFA) who agreed to accept the funds raised through the 2004 campaign.
 That year 450 Mo Bros in Australia, UK and Spain contributed with AUD 54,000 to the PCFA.

 In 2005 the campaign spread like wildfire.
 The guys had a bigger team and a stronger creative campaign called ‘Give Prostate Cancer a Kick in the Arse’.
 Their idea was so popular that they got together 9,315 Mo Bros and raised AUD 1.2 million for the PCFA.
 The 2007 campaign saw 134,171 Mo Bros and Mo Sistas in Australia, New Zealand, the US, Canada, the UK and Spain raise AUD 21.5 million and generate enormous awareness of men’s health issues.